 Nevertheless, Puerto Lopez is a necessary hub for day-trips to the most gorgeous beach in Ecuador and the closest thing to the Galapagos that a backpacker on a strict budget can afford.
 It is also a convenient starting point for a number of travellers visiting the coast from inland.

 There are around half a dozen hostels in Puerto Lopez, with the majority in the centre of town a street or so away from the beach (within one or two blocks of each other).
-Considering this is not a terribly pretty town, the hostels are a little over-priced, with a double costing around $20 - $25 per night but dorms can be found for $8.
-We managed to haggle ours to $16/double.
+Considering this is not a terribly pretty town, the hostels are a little over-priced, with a double costing around $20 - $25 per night (dorms can however be found for $8).

-We stayed at Hostal Fragata, which is located one block away from the beach and well-signposted.
-Despite being one of the bigger and most popular hostels in town, we do not recommend it.
+We stayed at Hostal Fragata, located one block away from the beach and well-signposted.
+Despite being one of the bigger and most popular hostels in town, it's a difficult place to recommend (the kitchen is by far the dirtiest we have ever seen!).
+It is however, probably on par with a number in town.

 WHAT TO DO